 - be taken by their hand and pulled up by a friendly character

-- fall, Disney Death style (they survive the fall)
+- fall, Disney Death style (and survive the fall)

-- fall, Disney Villain Death style (they die)
+- fall, Disney Villain Death style (and die)

 This trope makes for a great drama during a chase scene, fight scene or any other showdown.
 And it's visually stunning.
 The very iconic image from the Signature Scene of Safety Last! is the Trope Maker, and it's one of the most recognisable images of the silent era of movies.
 Lots of examples of this trope are a direct homage to the movie.